Skip to content

 1. Generate a random session key (fast)

-2. Encrypt data with AES-256-GCM using session key (fast, authenticated)
+2. Encrypt the data with AES-256-GCM under the session key (fast, authenticated)

-3. Encrypt session key with each recipient’s public key (slow, but small data)
+3. Encrypt the session key with each recipient’s public key (slow, but the payload is small)

-4. Sign the result with originator’s private key (authenticity)
+4. Sign the result with the originator’s private key (authenticity)

 When sharing a secret with 5 people, the secret is encrypted once.
 Only the session key is encrypted 5 times: